 To move inventory between locations, enable the Inventory Transfers tab.
 Transfers can shift one or more inventory items in any quantities between locations, regardless of whether the stock is owned by the business or already committed in a sales transaction.
 Manager will correctly track which stock is owned, to be delivered, etc.

-Brilliant Industries uses an inventory transfer to move about half its inventory from the Unspecified location to North warehouse:
+Brilliant Industries uses an inventory transfer to move about half its inventory from the Unspecified location to North warehouse.
+In our example, this transaction only assigns inventory to the new location name, since the physical location has not changed:

-It transfers the remaining inventory to South warehouse.
+Brilliant transfers the remaining inventory to South warehouse with a similar inventory transfer.
 A new report, Inventory Quantity by Location, became available when the new locations were created.
-That report now shows where all of Brilliant’s stock is stored:
+That report now shows where all Brilliant’s stock is stored:

 Inventory is sometimes lost, stolen, damaged, or spoiled and no longer available for sale.
 Or, it may be consumed for internal company purposes, given away for marketing reasons, and so forth.
 In these situations, the value of inventory must be transferred to an appropriate expense account.
 Inventory write-offs accomplish such transfers and correct quantity counts.
 To write off inventory, first enable the Inventory Write-offs tab.